The Leftovers (TV series): Season 1

-Season one of The Leftovers received mostly positive reviews from critics.
+The first season of The Leftovers received mostly positive reviews from critics.
 Metacritic scored season one 65 out of 100, based on 42 critics, indicating "generally favorable reviews".
 Rotten Tomatoes scored the season 82%, based on 182 reviews, with an average rating of 7.65/10.
 The site's critical consensus reads, "Its dour tone and self-seriousness may make for somber viewing, but The Leftovers is an artfully crafted, thought-provoking drama that aims high and often hits its mark."
 IGN reviewer Matt Fowler gave consistently high scores to all the season one episodes, including two perfect 10 scores for "Two Boats and a Helicopter" and the season finale "The Prodigal Son Returns."
 He then gave the entire first season a review score of 9.4 out of 10, particularly praising the character-centric episodes, Max Richter's score and the performances, particularly Carrie Coon's.

 Season 2

-Season two received critical acclaim.
+The second season received critical acclaim.
 On Metacritic, it has a score of 80 out of 100 based on 22 reviews, indicating "generally favorable reviews".
-Rotten Tomatoes gave the second season a rating of 94% with an average score of 8.8 out of 10 based on 164 critic reviews, with the critical consensus "The Leftovers continues to be unpredictable and provocative in season two with its new location, though the inexplicable circumstances will still frustrate many viewers."
+Rotten Tomatoes gave the second season a rating of 94% with an average score of 8.8/10 based on 164 critic reviews, with the critical consensus "The Leftovers continues to be unpredictable and provocative in season two with its new location, though the inexplicable circumstances will still frustrate many viewers."
 Alan Sepinwall of HitFix gave it an "A" grade and wrote that "The Leftovers is still TV's best drama as season 2 begins"; it has "tighter focus, but same powerful, immersive experience".
 In her five out of five star review, Emily St. James of Vox wrote: "It's a show that wants to provoke a reaction in you, whether it's admiration, hatred, or just bafflement.
 It's HBO's best drama—and thus must-see TV."